saeed4u/spo-coding-challenge/README.md

 /api/optimiser

 ####Sample payload and response
 ##### A response has an error(boolean) and message(string) attributes.
-A results attribute is returned only available when optimisation succeeds.
-All responses will return an appropriate HTTP status code.
+A results attribute is returned only when optimisation succeeds.
+All responses will return the appropriate HTTP status code.

 * Request payload<br/>
 	```json